Understanding Cost Models.

 Agency may choose instead (CPC- Cost Per Click) model, in example CPC $0.10 per click.

-The advertiser also uses CPA (CPA-Cost Per Action) cost models when they want the more attractive result.
+The advertiser also uses CPA (CPA-Cost Per Action) cost models when they want a more attractive result.

 This could be a desire to drive sell, increase email signs up and get more people to request the code online.